krishnaanaril/Notes/Books/architect-microservice-container-applications.md

     * Queries.
 These queries return a result and do not change the state of the system, and they are free of side effects.

     * Commands.
 These commands change the state of a system.
 *  If a microservice must rely on another service to directly service a request, it is not truly autonomous.
+* When you use NoSQL databases for your infrastructure data tier, you typically do not use an ORM like Entity Framework Core.
+Instead you use the API provided by the NoSQL engine, such as Azure Cosmos DB, MongoDB, Cassandra, RavenDB, CouchDB, or Azure Storage Tables.
+* Strategies to handle partial failure
+    1. Use asynchronous communication (for example, message-based communication) across internal microservices.
+    2. Use retries with exponential backoff.
+    3. Work around network timeouts.
+    4. Use the Circuit Breaker pattern
+    5. Provide fallbacks.
+    6. Limit the number of queued requests.